-There are no specific rules about sending flowers, but here is a guide you can use to help you decide what to do.
+There are no specific rules about sending flowers, but here is a guide you can use to help you buy flowers for a funeral.

 REASON FOR SENDING FLOWERS

-The purpose of sending flowers at the funeral is to express sympathetic feelings into words.
+Sending flowers at the funeral is a way to express sympathetic feelings into words.
 When you send flowers, no words need to be spoken.
 When you send flowers, you celebrate the deceased life.
 Sending flowers to provide comfort and lift the mood of the grieving family.

 When you send a floral arrangement to a memorial service, it will be understood and appreciated by the family of the deceased.
 Funeral and sympathy flowers are a way to divide grief and loss and also a symbol for support and a life well-lived.

 Putting flowers around the remains has been one of the oldest forms of mourning.
 It is an ancient activity documented by Dr. Ralph Solecki in 1951.
 He discovered several burial sites in the Shanidar Cave in Northern Iraq during his famous excavation.
 He uncovered pollen and flower fragments of different species of wildflowers that have been there since 62,000 B.C.

 The soil samples showed that these flowers were placed on the burial sites.
 The excavation determined that they were the first flowers to have been used for a funeral.
 The Guinness Book of World Records noted this discovery by Dr. Solecki is the oldest form of human ritual in the world.

 Sending flowers for a funeral is a tradition that has been around for centuries.
 Flowers are considered as a symbol of the life cycle from birth to death.
 It represents the fragility of life and movement forward.